Friday, December 26, 2025

 Eating vegan and staying sober is not just better for us humans but also for other animals and nature.

-Most of us don't get enough excercise and while I'm typing this, I know it would be better for my mental and physical health if I would just go out for a walk instead of sitting at my desk for an extra hour or so.
+Most of us don't get enough exercise and while I'm typing this, I know it would be better for my mental and physical health if I would just go out for a walk instead of sitting at my desk for an extra hour or so.
 Even if I tell myself I'm 'working' or 'it's for a good cause'.

 So I ask myself the same question as I ask you now: do we want to live unhealthy?